 How to Adopt a Business Plan in a Sea of Resistance

-by The One Page Business Plan Company, November 1, 2020
+Written by The One Page Business Plan Company, on November 1, 2020

 Like many technology startups that struggle with adolescence, Twitter has taken awhile to develop a solid business plan.
 But that hasn’t bothered investors, which have plowed an estimated $900 million into the firm since its inception in 2007.
 “We don’t necessarily have to start making a lot of money right now,” co-founder Biz Stone told CNBC in a 2010 interview, a year before a Russian company invested $800 million into the firm.
 Stone may be right.
 With 140 million users, a good number of people are obviously getting value from Twitter.